ledzpl/schat/README.md

 ```bash
 ssh -p 2222 <nickname>@localhost
 ```
 - The SSH username becomes the chat nickname.
-When left blank, the server assigns a default `user-###` label.
 - Type a message and press Enter to send.
 Use `Ctrl+D` to exit; `Ctrl+C` clears the current input line and prints a hint.

 ## Project Layout